KimberlyCrawford/PyBer_Analysis/README.md

 - The following Multiple-line Graph of Total Weekly Fares for Each City Type was created using the Pandas pivot() and andresample() functions.
 ![PyBer_fare_summary.png](https://github.com/KimberlyCrawford/PyBer_Analysis/blob/main/Resources/PyBer_fare_summary.png)

+Based on the above results, there are significant differences in ride-sharing data among the different city types:
+- The total number of rides by city type was 68.4% (Urban), 6.3% (Suburban), and 5.3% (Rural).
+- The total drivers by city type was 80.9% (Urban), 16.5% (Suburban), and 2.6% (Rural)
+- The total fares by city type was 62.7% (Urban), 30.5% (Suburban), and 6.8% (Rural).

+Whereas, the opposite can be said for the average fares per ride and driver.
+The higher fares in rural and suburban cities may be contributed to the distance traveled and fuel costs.

+# Summary
+Based on the results, three business recommendations can be made for PyBer as follows:
+1. Additional research should be conducted to identified more factors that contribute to the higher fares in rural cities compared to suburban and urban.
+Drivers in rural cities are earning more than drivers in urban cities.
+However; the additional time, vehicle wear, and fuel may be the difference.
+2. A stronger marketing campaign should be put in place at the end of February as there is a signifant drop in fares right after Valentine's Day in all city types.
+3. PyBer might consider eliminating the rural service as it does not appear too profitable.
+If it does not eliminate service to rural cities, it might consider offering more specialized services with higher fare rates.

 Other Analysis Graphs generated from the ride-sharing data that supports the summary and line chart above:
 ![Fig1.png](https://github.com/KimberlyCrawford/PyBer_Analysis/blob/main/analysis/Fig1.png)
 ![Fig2.png](https://github.com/KimberlyCrawford/PyBer_Analysis/blob/main/analysis/Fig2.png)